How do you book your travel?

-Travel is an industry that is constantly changing due to the technologies we have available.
+Travel and tourism is an industry that is constantly changing, due to the technologies we have available.

 Today we can use technology at every stage of travel, we use apps to store our boarding passes, for directions in an unknown city and even to turn your smartphone into your hotel room key.

 However I have always booked travel in the same way, via an online travel agent, until now that is, I recently booked a holiday entirely through Whatsapp.
 It was quick, it was easy and relatively stress free.

 So would I search for a holiday in the “conventional way” again?

 Well that depends on your view of conventional, 20 years ago that may have been visiting your local travel agent, in the years since, online has been the go to for travel bookings with sites like Expedia launching in 2001 or Kayak in 2004.

 Travel sites have improved over the past two decades, making it easier to search for accommodation & flights as well as excursions, car hire etc. However most stick to the tried and tested formula, they produce results from multiple aggregators and then it’s down to the traveller to piece together their itinerary.